Alliance Tournament 2018 - Rules and Sign-Ups

 Additional Rule Variation for the Final Day

-This year there will be an additional adjustment to the rules for the two series that take place on the final day of the tournament (August 18th): the best of three elimination bracket final series and the best of five grand final.
+This year there will be an additional adjustment to the rules for the first three matches of each of the two series that take place on the final day of the tournament (August 18th): the best of three elimination bracket final series and the best of five grand final.

-For these two series, any time a team wins a match they will not be allowed to bring any of the ship types they fielded in that match for the rest of the series.
+For these two series, any time a team wins a match they will not be allowed to bring any of the ship types they fielded in that match for the rest of the first three matches of that series.
 The losing team in each match will be free to bring the ship types they lost with again if they wish.